wallacesat/Starwars-front-api/README.md

 ##### In your local path project:

 - `yarn test`
-- `then press 'a' keyto test all components`
+- `then press 'a' key to test all components`

 > If you prefer, use `npm` instead of `yarn`